 Unplug from technology - It has been scientifically proved that kids who spend most of the time on the television set; and game devices portrayed lower relational skills in comparison to those who do not.

-Reconnect with nature- Some of the activities they do in the summer camps are very connected to nature, and they learn how to maintain a healthy environment.
+Reconnect with nature- Some of the activities they do are very connected to nature, and they learn how to maintain a healthy environment.

 Make true friends - Making friends is one of the things almost every camper accomplishes.
 No one child goes in a camp with one friend and leaves with the same one friend.
 The diversity in friendship circles enables a child develops very strong social skills to be able to balance and relate well with all those friends who all have different characters.